 Helen Lawson was born in Northumberland and studied singing at the Royal College of Music and the National Opera Studio in London.
-On completion of her undergraduate studies she awarded several scholarships, including a Sir James Caird Travelling Scholarship, which enabled her to pursue further singing studies in Germany with Prof. Erik Werba at the Hochschule für Musik in Munich, and Prof. Konrad Richter at the Hochschule für Musik in Stuttgart.
+She was awarded several scholarships including a Sir James Caird Travelling Scholarship, which enabled her to pursue further studies with Prof. Erik Werba at the Hochschule für Musik in Munich, and Prof. Konrad Richter at the Hochschule für Musik in Stuttgart.

-She has also appeared as soloist in concerts and oratorio, including performances of Britten’s ‘War Requiem’ and Verdi’s ‘Requiem’ at the Royal Albert Hall, conducted by Sir David Willcocks, as well as in song recitals in the UK and abroad.
+She has appeared as soloist in concerts and oratorio, including performances of Britten’s ‘War Requiem’ and Verdi’s ‘Requiem’ at the Royal Albert Hall, conducted by Sir David Willcocks.
+She has given song recitals in the UK and abroad.

-Having taught for 10 years in German universities (Bayreuth and Bamberg), she moved to Glasgow in 2002 to take up the post of Lecturer in Vocal Studies at the Royal Scottish Academy of Music and Drama, now the Royal Conservatoire of Scotland.
-Helen runs German Repertoire, Audition- and Lied-classes, a breathing course and individual vocal tuition and coaching at both post-graduate and under-graduate levels, Helen teaches classes in phonetics, Italian and German repertoire.
+Having taught singing in German universities (Bayreuth and Bamberg), Helen moved to Glasgow in 2002 to take up the post of Lecturer in Vocal Studies at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland).
+Alongside individual vocal coaching at post-graduate and under-graduate levels, Helen teaches classes in phonetics, Italian and German repertoire.
 For several years she was Course Leader of the RCS Classical Singing Summer School.
 Helen is also a visiting voice coach at the University of Aveiro in Portugal.

 Helen learnt to play the Northumbrian pipes while she was living in Germany and she enjoys bringing the sounds of her Geordie roots to her life in Scotland.